 Step 1:

-But there are a number of legal theories that could apply to your case that might increase or decrease the number of potential defendants.
-If you have any doubt about who to name as a defendant, you may need to perform some basic factual investigation and legal research.
+If you are not sure who to name as a defendant, you may need to perform some basic factual investigation and legal research.
+Legal theories you aren't currently aware of could apply to your case.
+Those theories might increase or decrease your number of potential defendants.
 You could also hire an attorney to advise you.
 Click to visit Lawyers and Legal Help.

 • Suing a Person

-It can be tricky to identify people and find their addresses.
-Using a basic internet search sometimes yields helpful results.
-There are also government records you can search.
-For example, the Clark County Assessor's records will show who owns a particular piece of land.
-If you are suing a landlord, the assessor's records can identify the actual owner of the rental property.
+Clark County Assessor - The Assessor's records will show who owns real property.
+If you are suing your landlord, for instance, the assessor's records can identify the actual owner of the rental property.
 Click to visit the Clark County Assessor website.

-The Clark County Recorder's office keeps records on property, marriages, divorces, deaths, and births.
+Clark County Recorder - This office keeps records on property, marriages, divorces, deaths, and births.
 Those records might help you find the correct name and address for your defendant.
 There may be a fee to view some records.
 Others are not available online and can only be viewed at the recorder's office.
 Click to visit the Clark County Recorder website.

-Court records can also be useful.
+Court Records - Records kept by courts can also be useful.
 If you know a person’s name, you can search to see if they have recent traffic violations, justice court civil suits, and district court civil or criminal cases.
-The person's address will usually not be available online, but you can go to the courthouse in person and get copies of court records that might have an address.
+While a person's address may not be available online, you can go to the courthouse in person.
+Copies of records kept at the courthouse might have an address.
 Recent traffic tickets can be especially helpful because they usually contain an address and driver's license number.
 Click to visit Look Up My Case for instructions.

 • Suing a Business

-Suing a business can be a little more complicated.
-Sometimes a business is owned by an individual, and sometimes a business is owned by a corporate entity.
-If the business is a corporation, you will generally have to name the corporation in your lawsuit.
+Suing a business can be more complicated.
+You may need to find out if a business is owned by an individual or owned by a corporate entity.
+If a business is corporation owned, you will generally have to name the corporation in your lawsuit.
 If a business is owned by an individual, you will have to name both the individual and the business (for example, "Jane Smith d.b.a.
 ABC Antiques," which means Jane Smith "doing business as" ABC Antiques).

-The Secretary of State's office has a searchable database of businesses operating in Nevada.
+The Secretary of State's Office - The Secretary of State has a searchable database of businesses operating in Nevada.
 Click to visit the Nevada Secretary of State search page.

-The Clark County Clerk's Office has a database for Clark County businesses.
+The Clark County Clerk's Office - This office has a database for Clark County businesses.
 Click to visit the Clark County Clerk Business License Search page.

 TIP!
-To learn more about who to sue, sign up for the FREE small claims class, which is offered in both English and Spanish.
+To learn more about who to sue, sign up for the FREE small claims class.
+The class is offered in both English and Spanish.
 Click to visit Free Classes for information.

 Step 2: